redfungus/redfungus.github.io/_pages/about.md

 I'm one of the co-founders of [SpotBot](https://spotbot-dev.slack.com/apps/A013AM33ADB-spotbot?tab=more_info) which is a SlackBot that randomly matches people in channels and gives them fun icebreakers to talk about.

-Currently, I'm very interested in Reinforcement Learning and it's applications in the video game industry.
+Outside work, I'm very interested in Reinforcement Learning and especially it's applications in video games.
 I'm learning to use game engines and implement RL algorithms in them.

 In my free-time I like to go bouldering and love to play video games and watch movies.